 Definitions TBD= Manner of data collection to be developed.
 1 BH Adult Adults age 18 and older who receive community mental health services for serious mental illness or emotional disturbance.
-2 BH Youth Youth up to age 18 who receive community mental health services for serious emotional disturbance or emotional disturbance.
-3 DD Youth and adults with intellectual or developmental disabilities who receive home and community-based services through the SPBHS Pride Program.
-4 Sentinel Event An unexpected occurrence resulting in death or serious physical or psychological injury or risk thereof.
+2 BH Youth Youth up to age 18 who receive community mental health services for serious emotional 2 disturbance or emotional disturbance.
+3 DD Youth and adults with intellectual or developmental disabilities who receive home and 4 community-based services through the SPBHS Pride Program. ^4 Sentinel Event An unexpected occurrence resulting in death or serious physical or psychological injury or risk thereof.
 Serious injury specifically includes loss of limb or function.
 The phrase 'or risk thereof' includes any process variation for which a recurrence would carry a significant chance of significant adverse outcome.
 Such events are called 'sentinel' because they signal the need for immediate investigation and response.
 The terms 'sentinel' and 'error' are not synonymous; not all sentinel events occur because of an error; not all errors result in sentinel events.
-5 Life Domains The Client Status Review (CSR) tracks six life domains including financial/basic needs, housing situation, meaningful activities/employed, mental/emotional health, physical health and thoughts of self harm.
-6 Quality of Life Domains The Client Status Review (CSR) tracks nine quality of life domains including productivity, physical health, mental/emotional health, thoughts about self harm, family and social support for recovery, feeling safe, sense of connectedness, well-being and spirituality, financial security and housing situation.
-7 NHSC The National Health Service Corps offers loan repayment and scholarships to professional healthcare providers for serving at NHSC sites in communities with limited resources.
-SPBHS is a qualified NHSC site to enhance clinician recruitment.
-Presently, several clinicians are enrolled for loan repayment.
-NHSC clinician requirements are: "Clinician works a minimum of 40 hours/week, for a minimum of 45 weeks/service year.
-At least 21 hours/week are spent providing direct patient care at the approved service site(s).
-The remaining 19 hours/week are spent providing clinical services for patients or teaching at the approved site(s), providing clinical services in alternative settings (e.g., hospitals, nursing homes, shelters) as directed by the approved site(s), or performing practice-related administrative activities (practice-related administrative time is limited to 8 hours)."
+5 Life Domains Life Domains The Client Status Review (CSR) tracks six life domains including financial/basic needs, housing situation, meaningful activities/employed, mental/emotional health, physical health and thoughts of self harm.
+6 Quality of Life Domains The Client Status Review (CSR) tracks nine quality of life domains including productivity, Quality of Life Domains physical health, mental/emotional health, thoughts about self harm, family and social support for recovery, feeling safe, sense of connectedness, well-being and spirituality, financial security and housing situation.

+APPENDIX C.

-APPENDIX C. Performance Improvement Team Annual Self-Evaluation
+Performance Improvement Team Annual Self-Evaluation